-About One Step at a Time Camp
+About Camp One Step

 ” WE CAN’T WAIT ‘TIL IT’S TIME FOR CAMP !!! “

-The One Step At A Time camps offer safe, normal fun to kids regardless of their need for medical treatment.
+The Camp One Step programs offer safe, normal fun to kids regardless of their need for medical treatment.
 The status of the child’s therapy does not influence eligibility for camp or participation in camp activities.
 Children may be undergoing therapy, completely off therapy or have no further therapy available.
 Health professionals are continuously on site to provide blood counts, chemotherapy or any other medical assistance that might be required.